 - Increases the muscle tone of the tongue and throat

-While the CPAP machine is often recommended and considered the “gold standard” for treatment of OSA, oral appliance therapy can also be very effective because of higher rates of compliance among patients.
-Most patients prefer oral appliance therapy, find it to be a more comfortable option and are therefore more likely to use it consistently.
+While the CPAP machine is often recommended and considered the “gold standard” for the treatment of OSA, oral appliance therapy can also be very effective because of higher rates of compliance among patients.
+Most patients prefer oral appliance therapy, find it to be a more comfortable option, and are therefore more likely to use it consistently.

 OSA can be a debilitating health issue when unresolved, affecting daily life for many as well as posing greater health risks.

 Do oral appliances really work for sleep apnea?

 Oral appliances have been shown to help patients with sleep apnea.
 They reposition a patient’s jaw so that their lower teeth are pushed forward.
 This opens up airways allowing patients to breathe without blockages throughout the night.

 Is it safe to go under anesthesia with sleep apnea?